jdmonaco/git-latexdiff/readme.md

 ### Script notes

+- If `pdflatex` is selected but a `xelatex` document is detected (based on a program directive or the presence of `xelatex`-specific font commands), then a warning is issued and `xelatex` compilation is forced.
 - The script passes the option `--append-safecmd=$ROOT/.append-safecmd` if you have a file called `.append-safecmd` in the document's directory; see `man latexdiff` for more about safe commands.